 This is one of several articles on this site about chain drive.
 Our table of contents page on gearing and drivetrains lists them, along with other articles on related topics.

 Cyclists often speak of chain "stretch", as if the side plates of an old chain were pulled out of shape by the repeated stresses of pedaling.
 This is not actually how chains elongate.
-The major cause of chain "stretch" is wearing away of the metal where the link pin rotates inside of the bushing (or the "bushing" part of the inside plate) as the chain links flex and straighten as the chain goes onto and off of the sprockets.
+The major cause of chain "stretch" is wearing away of the metal where the link pin rotates inside of the bushing (or the "bushing" part of the inside plate) as the chain goes onto and off of the sprockets.
 If you take apart an old, worn-out chain, you can easily see the little notches worn into the sides of the link pins by the inside edges of the bushings, or the formed side plates of a bushingless chain.
 With bushingless chains, the inside edge of the side plate hole that rubs against the link pin has a smooth radius instead of a sharp corner.
 This probably contributes to the greater durability of bushingless chains.

 |You can see how the link pin of this unusually badly worn chain has been worn away.